 Don’t bail on training runs because of bad conditions

-Did you wake up to find its really hot on a long run training day?
-Or maybe it’s rainy and gross.
+Did you wake up to find it’s really hot (or really rainy, or whatever your definition of bad weather is) on a long run training day?

 Still get out there and run.